AdobeDocs/workfront-learn.en/help/manage-work/request-queues/request-queue-faq.md

 If you open a request from the request queue you can clcik on the project name in the breadcrumbs area.

-**Can I transfer the information from a request custom form to a project?**
+**Can I transfer the information from a request custom form to a project custom form?**

 Yes.
-This involves creating a custom form and selecting both [!UICONTROL Issue] and [!UICONTROL Project] object types.
+When you create a custom form select both [!UICONTROL Project] and [!UICONTROL Issue] as the object types.
+Attach the custom form to the request.
+When you convert the request to a project the custom form will automatically attach to the new project and the values contained in any fields will appear in both the request and the project custom forms.

 **I'm looking at a project or task report.
 How can I find out what request this object originated from?**